keisenbrand/Tempo/README.md

-# Tempo
+Tempo App

 Overview: Tempo is an iOS app to display performance management data from various brands.

 How to use:
-Log in using your company email
-Select the brands you want to view, click done
+Log in using your google email (all of which should be registered for google auth already, for Google analytics) Select the brands you want to view, click done
 Use the left side menu to switch between brand dashboards

+For dev:
+Run Database (Tempo/Database/DynamoDb rundb)

+Run Server (Tempo/Server python TempoServer.py)

 Implemented:
 Protocol Buffer Object: